5 Common Website Localization Mistakes and How To Avoid Them

 5. Start translation before doing keyword research

 Some people think translating keywords from one language to another is enough to boost SEO rankings.
 However, it is worth noting that a word or a term can have several different meanings and translations.
 Thus, the literal translation of keywords might not bring a desirable result.

 For example, “orthodontics” formal translation in Vietnamese is “chỉnh nha”.
 Unfortunately, ordinary people barely use this term, some people even have never heard of it.
 A more practical and familiar term Vietnamese people use is “niềng răng”.
 They also use this term to search for information on the Internet.

 Before translating, your company should conduct keyword research to see which terms have high search volume in the target markets and list these terms in the translation glossary.
 By using these terms in the translation process, you can guarantee more SEO-friendly content for your website.

 Above are the 5 most common mistakes we want to remind you of when localizing your website.
 The list still goes on.
 Thus, to avoid the common mistakes in website localization, it is best to work with a professional localization agency, along with your internal technical resources.
-This will help you reduce time and cost, while increase your website quality.
+This will help you reduce time and cost while increasing your website quality.

 The process of website localization indeed requires a lot of effort and money from you.
 However, the benefits website localization brings make it a worthwhile investment.
 By following our guide above, you are now ready to translate and localize your website content into new languages without common mistakes.

 If you want to read more website localization tips, check out our detailed whitepaper for instructions.